All Collections

 1. Make use of geo-targeted banner settings

 In regions where website users are not required to provide explicit consent, Termly can be configured to be less strict.
 This will make it more likely that your analytics cookies and scripts will be enabled and data collected.
+Always ensure to apply these settings in line with local regulations and user rights.

 Location based configuration options include: